Eliza Walker Dunbar: Political activism

-Eliza Walker Dunbar became involved in Bristol's female suffrage movement soon after her arrival in 1873, serving on the committee of the Bristol & West of England Society for Women's Suffrage from 1875.
 She was a leading member of the Bristol Working Women's Union and one of the founders of the National Union of Working Women (NUWW), established in Bristol on the suggestion of the London trade unionist, Emma Paterson.
 Dunbar addressed the NUWW's first meeting on 3 August 1875.
 In 1878 she was one of the NUWW's three delegates to the Annual meeting of the Trades Union Congress, held that year in Bristol.
 There she argued that working women needed to proceed by:seeking by combination with other women to obtain those ends which we believe to lie near our best interests.
 The weakest point of the Trades' Unions seems to me at present that there are comparatively few women who belong to them.Dunbar organised a number of conferences in Bristol in the late nineteenth century on 'Women workers', where she advocated positions that were more left-wing and more critical of social darwinist positions than most of the Bristol's elite female reformers.
 She was one of the few women in these groups who believed that socialism might bring about a better society, voting against a 1910 motion attacking the ideology.
 One of the purposes of the hospital Dr Dunbar founded in 1895 was to provide training opportunities for women doctors.
 As reported in The Englishwoman's Review, which was one of the first feminist journals:It is not only a hospital for women patients, it is a hospital for the women doctors of Bristol...for this was the only hospital in England, outside London, for women, attended by a medical staff of women, and its value, therefore, was great, not only for the patients, but for the women doctors of Bristol.Dunbar's hospital was managed by her colleague, Dr Emily Eberle.
 Although Dunbar was a Temperance supporter, she was critical of both teetotalism and the common tendency to blame the poor for their drinking habits, which was often cast as an inherited deficiency.
 She argued at a 1892 conference on 'The Temperance Question' that:The dulness of the poor drives them to drink.
 How dull is the poor woman whose work for her family has no end and no relief of friendly aid!
 It is not so much drink she longs for as the contentment and cheerfulness which alcohol induces.On evangelical teetotalism, she argued:If you think that by drinking a little wine you will ruin the whole world, then, for God’s sake, don’t do it!
 But be tolerant to those who see no harm in moderation, and cannot agree that the abstinence of the few will cure the inebriety of the world.